google_counter

 Surgical options

-Today, transurethral resection of the prostate is the "gold" standard in the surgical treatment of benign prostatic hyperplasia.
+Today, transurethral resection of the prostate (TURP) is the "gold" standard in the surgical treatment of benign prostatic hyperplasia.
 The essence of this endoscopic treatment is that prostate adenoma removal takes place without any incisions or punctures through the urethra.
 The adenoma is resected using a special loop and electrosurgical equipment.
 The fragments of the adenoma are washed through an endoscopic instrument.
 After the operation, a catheter is inserted into the bladder for 2-3 days, after removal of which normal urination is restored.
 It is worth mentioning that transurethral resection is safe for men with an artificial pacemaker.

 Transurethral enucleation of the enlarged prostate is an alternative that is similar to a transurethral resection: the operation is performed using endoscopic equipment.
 But during this procedure, the prostate adenoma is mechanically removed.
 The excised adenoma is fragmented with a loop and flushed through the instrument.
 Advantages of this operation include low blood loss (during excision, the visible vessels are cauterized with electrosurgical equipment, and adenoma fragmentation takes place on the "exsanguinated" node), and a short period of catheter retention in the urinary bladder, usually about 1-2 days.

+The GreenLight Laser has been used to treat benign prostatic hyperplasia (BPH) in Europe for several years, and many European hospitals are equipped with this laser.
 The peculiarity of the laser is that it emits a beam of green light.
 The radiation is almost not absorbed by water, but at the same time it has a selective effect on hemoglobin; due to this feature, the laser is called "photoselective".
 The energy of the beam is absorbed by hemoglobin, but not by the tissue.
 The water inside the prostate adenoma tissue boils, as the operation of the laser generates heat.
 A kind of microscopic furnace is created.
 The excess heat and the bubbles that appear destroy the tissue structure of the neoplasm.
 To prevent the beam from damaging healthy tissue, the intervention site is carefully irrigated with special solutions that prevent the spread of heat.
 In addition, the laser works so precisely and meticulously that damage to adjacent tissues is absolutely excluded.

 How much does BPH treatment in Europe cost?